 News

-April featured the premiere of two new works.
-Nel Tardo Mezzo (In the Late Half), a sort of musical confession written for soprano, clarinet, violin and cello, and Lagrangian Point, for female voice, piano and percussion, a short, lyrical hymn to Earth, inspired by Samantha Harvey’s novel Orbital.
-In March, Tell es-Sakan (Hill of Ash) premiered, a concert-length protest work, written for string quartet and percussion.
-This work was composed from late spring to early fall of 2024, with breaks to write of If I Must Die, Let It Be a Tale, and several shorter works for solo (Adagio for Violin, Materials, Variazioni per Violino), and duo (Four Movements for Violin and Cello, Lament for Gaza).
+Early October(2025) brought the premiere of Mercury Variations, for piano and percussion, late July Piano Trio No.3 (Taming the Tantrum), and April Nel Tardo Mezzo (In the Late Half), a sort of musical confession written for soprano, clarinet, violin and cello, and Lagrangian Point, for female voice, piano and percussion, a short, lyrical hymn to Earth, inspired by Samantha Harvey’s novel Orbital.
+Tell es-Sakan (Hill of Ash) premiered last March: a concert-length protest work, written for string quartet and percussion.
+The work was composed from late spring to early fall of 2024, with breaks to write of If I Must Die, Let It Be a Tale, and several shorter works for solo (Adagio for Violin, Materials, Variazioni per Violino), and duo (Four Movements for Violin and Cello, Lament for Gaza).

 Upcoming Concerts

-Fall or Winter 2025.
-I completed the piano and soprano version of The Retraction of Isobel Gowdie, a monodrama for soprano and choir inspired by the confessions of Isobel Gowdie, a woman accused of witchcraft in early 17th-century Scotland.
+Fall Winter 2025.
+I completed the The Retraction of Isobel Gowdie, a monodrama for soprano, choir and quintet, inspired by the confessions of Isobel Gowdie, a woman accused of witchcraft in early 17th-century Scotland.
 She left behind the longest witchcraft confession on record.
-You can read the libretto by clicking the image to the side, or here.
-The piece will be premiered with Amy Foote in the lead role, in an orchestration for small ensemble.
+The soprano will be Amy Foote, in an orchestration for small ensemble.
 Probably percussion, violin, cello, clarinet and piano.
+Click the image to the side, or here to read the libretto narrating the story.

 Music Scores